ConnerAllen-Dev/ezSearch/README.md

 Author: Conner Allen <br>
 Last Published: 5/8/2022 <br>

+# Requirements
+The only requirement for this program is <a href=""https://nodejs.org/en/>NodeJS</a>.

 # Installation
 Installation can be done by cloning or downloading this repository